osmandapp/web/main/docs/user/plugins/accessibility.md

 ![Accessibility](@site/static/img/plugins/Accessibility/access_turned_off.png)

 :::info NOTE
-All sound and haptic functions The OsmAnd app accessibility plugin remain running in the background when the screen is turned off or locked.
+1. All sound and haptic functions The OsmAnd app accessibility plugin remain running in the background when the screen is turned off or locked.
+2. For the [Compass button taps](../map/interact-with-map.md#map-orientation-and-compass) there are next actions:
+   - Single tap.
+Rotates the map to the North in main mode.
+→ This action corresponds to a Double tap in TalkBack.
+   - Long tap.
+Opens the bottom sheet with orientations in main mode.
+→ This action corresponds to a Double tap and hold in TalkBack.
+   - Double tap to switch map orientation is not available in Accessibility mode.
 :::

 ### How to use (iOS)